-In addition to our use of other perceptual manipulations beyond font-size, an important distinction between the current study and Rhodes and Castel (2008) is that each of our experiments included a pure control group, a novel comparison that has not been included in previous studies investigating the font-size effect.
+In addition to our use of other perceptual manipulations beyond font-size, an important distinction between the current study and Rhodes and Castel (2008) is that each of our experiments included a pure-control group, a novel comparison that has not been included in previous studies investigating the font-size effect.
 This control task involved participants studying only one type of word pair rather than both perceptually fluent and disfluent word pairs like in the experimental groups.
 The inclusion of this task allowed us to assess the effects of list presentation (e.g., mixed vs pure lists) and control for potential carryover effects (e.g., Huff et al., 2021).
 Relative to the control group, Experiments 1 and 2 showed no significant effect of font-size or highlighting on JOLs or recall.
 Experiment 3, however, showed an increase to both JOLs and recall for words presented for Arial pairs in the mixed list relative to the same pairs in the control group.
 Thus, our inclusion of pure list control groups allowed us to assess the effects of context on fluency effects, providing a more complete assessment of how these processes affect both JOLs and recall.

+[IOC PARAGRAPH HERE]

 Taken together, our experiments showed that memory predictions were largely unaffected by manipulations designed to affect perceptual fluency.
-This finding was surprising, given that the font-size effect has been shown to be highly robust and has been replicated on multiple occasions (see Halamish, Nachman, and Katzir, 2018 for a review).
+This finding was surprising, given that the font-size effect has been shown to be highly robust and has been replicated on multiple occasions (see Halamish, Nachman, and Katzir, 2018).
 However, even though we used large sample sizes and tested across a variety of modalities, the expected increase in JOLs relative to recall did not occur.
 Although the font-size effect as reported by Rhodes and Castel (2008) did not emerge, Experiments 1A and 2A did show that font-size affected both JOLs and recall equally.
 Our effect of large font on JOLs, however, was smaller than that reported by Rhodes and Castel, and this effect was reduced despite a greater size difference between pairs in our experiment (12-pt. vs. 54-pt.) than those used by Rhodes and Castel (18-pt. vs. 48-pt.).
 While our experiments did not yield a font-size effect, large font pairs still appeared to produce some boost to JOLs and recall rates, a finding consistent with other studies (e.g., Miele, Finn, & Molden, 2011; Muller et al., 2014; Susser, Mulligan, & Besken., 2013; Undorf et al., 2017; Yang et al., 2018).